 2 Corinthians 6

 2 Corinthians 6.
-In ch.5 we had the fact that we are ambassadors for Christ.
-Then, in ch.6 we have the character of an ambassador.
-The predominant theme is that ambassadors must have a character that is beyond reproach.
+In ch.3 we had the ministry of the Spirit of God, of glory and grace, occupying the believer with the glories of Christ resulting in transformation into His image.
+In ch.4 we find that we have this ministry, and the life of Christ within us as treasure in earthen vessels.
+By trials from without and self-judgment from within the light is shining out more and more.
+In ch.5 we have the fact that we are ambassadors for Christ, with wonderful motivations.
+Then, in ch.6 we have the character of a servant of God, and what we must guard against that our effectiveness might not be ruined.
+The predominant theme is that servants (ambassadors) must have a character that is beyond reproach.
 This chapter is a beautiful thesis on servanthood, and the characteristics of a good servant.
 Another has said, Paul gives us his ministry in chapter 3, his exercises in chapter 4, his motives in chapter 5, his moral character in chapter 6.

 The Importance of Serving Commendably in Every Circumstance (6:1-10)